finbud2024/BackendFinbud/README.md

 ## Transactions

+This section documents the transaction-related endpoints.
+The API provides separate endpoints for regular users and administrators.

+### Frontend-Friendly Endpoints (Regular Users)

+These endpoints are intended for use in user-facing applications:

-### Create a Transaction
+#### Create a Transaction

-Creates a new financial transaction.
+Creates a new financial transaction for the current user.

 **URL**: `/transactions`